 Between Kvareli and the village of Sanavardo, a special winery with a touch of Switzerland is currently under construction.
-Fabio, Swiss emigrant and founder of MyCaucasus Travel, is building a new wine and tourism project there together with Georgian partners.
+Fabio, a Swiss immigrant and founder of MyCaucasus Travel, is building a new wine and tourism project there together with Georgian partners.

-Visit of the winery in Kvareli, which is under construction, with guests and friends in spring 2020.
+Visit the winery in Kvareli, which is under construction, with guests and friends in spring 2020.

 Under the name Marani Vardeli, the founders are going to build a winery with a small boutique hotel and restaurant in the middle of the vineyards.
 Already today, vines are being cultivated on the 4.5 hectares of land: Saperavi, Kisi, Rkatsiteli and Khikhvi.

 Guests can help with the grape harvest or take a tour of the vineyard to see how the project is developing.